Blind cords and child safety: what are the risks?

 How to make blind cords safe

-- For peace of mind, you might consider buying blinds without cords or chains, particularly for children’s bedrooms
+For peace of mind, consider buying blinds without cords or chains, particularly for children’s bedrooms.

-- The back of a Roman blind should be connected with a safety device for blind cords that will break under pressure.
+If you have Roman blinds, check if the back is connected with a safety device that will break under pressure.